Summer Legal Internship – Summer 2023

 - Must possess excellent writing skills

-The application deadline for general internships is October 1.
-We encourage students to apply to the Glynn D. Key Summer Intern Fellowship by September 1, and we plan to extend those offers by September 15.
-We will accept and review applications for both opportunities on a rolling basis until all positions are filled.
+Applications remain open and we will accept and review applications for both opportunities on a rolling basis until all positions are filled.

 SELC is an Equal Opportunity Employer committed to fostering an inclusive workplace environment.
 We are eager to welcome new team members who share this commitment.
 We still have much progress to make, but our goal is to create and maintain a staff that, at every level, reflects the rich racial and cultural diversity of the communities where we work and the clients that we serve.
 Persons of all backgrounds—including people of color, women, people with disabilities, veterans, and LGBTQ candidates—are strongly encouraged to apply.